 “If Jack Johnson were bitten by a radioactive Cat Stevens, the result would be a superhuman being named Martin Kerr”, said a college newspaper reviewer on hearing Martin’s award-winning album, I Know You’re Out There.

 Like both those artists, his lyrics are original, profound and instantly memorable.
-With his red-hair and crystal clear tone, he caught the eye of the Canadian Idol judges and viewers in 2008, reaching the top 16 on Canada’s most watched show.
+With his red-hair and crystal clear voice, he caught the eye of the Canadian Idol judges and viewers in 2008, reaching the finals of Canada’s most watched show.

-Born and raised in Britain, Martin has visited over 30 countries and believes passionately in the oneness of all races and religions.
+Born and raised in Britain, Martin has visited over 30 countries and sees the whole earth as his home.
 During his travels, he spent a year teaching music to preschoolers in Beijing.
-The dozens of songs he wrote there are now used in hundreds of schools around China to encourage the virtues of courage, patience and kindness.
+Now his children’s songs about patience, kindness, co-operation and other virtues are taught in thousands of classrooms around China.

-Now settled in Edmonton, Canada, he has become a fixture of the summer scene, drawing huge crowds to his street performances and selling thousands of CDs from his guitar case.
+Now settled in Edmonton, Canada, he has become a fixture of the summer scene, drawing huge crowds to his street performances and selling 15,000 CDs (and counting) from his guitar case.
 The Edmonton Journal dedicated a two-page feature article to his busking exploits, naming him #2 in their ’52 things to love about Edmonton’.

-As well as street-corners, he has graced some of the finest concert halls, major international conferences, places of worship of various faiths, folk clubs and countless house concerts across North America.
+As well as street-corners, he has graced some of the finest concert halls, major international conferences, places of worship of various faiths, folk clubs and countless house concerts and schools across North America.

 His best-selling recording, ‘Drop in The Sea’ features eleven acoustic covers of inspirational modern classics such as Leonard Cohen’s Hallelujah, Into the Mystic by Van Morrison and Paul McCartney’s Blackbird.
 A newly released follow-up album, ‘Awake’ sees Martin cover Neil Young, Coldplay and Sinead O’Connor.